abijith-2002/hello-world-android-tv-91585/android_tv_frontend/ANDROID_PROJECT_ROOT_README.md

-This directory is the Android project root.
+android_tv_frontend is the Gradle root for this Android TV project.

-Indicators:
-- settings.gradle / settings.gradle.kts present
-- build.gradle / build.gradle.kts present
-- gradlew and gradle wrapper present
-- Modules: app, list, utilities
+If a tool cannot resolve the root automatically, set the project root to: hello-world-android-tv-91585/android_tv_frontend